rentry/rentry.github.io/_posts/2023-10-08-chanterelles.md

 tags: [Oregon, forage]
 ---

-_I am not a mushroom or foraging expert, so none of the following should be used as guidance for identifying or consuming mushrooms or plants._
+_I am not a mushroom or foraging expert, so none of the following should be used as guidance for identifying, collecting, or consuming mushrooms or plants._

 The last time I foraged for fall mushrooms was in 2020.
 A combination of search and rescue obligations and general life commitments have precluded forage weekends the last couple of years.
 I also prefer to forage with company, which has been increasingly difficult to schedule.